WHERE COFFEE GEEKS MEET

 Did sustainability play a big role?

 Samya: I was glad to see that sustainability played such a prominent role at the festival.
-Keep Cups were promoted everywhere, they even had special cleaning stations for them.
-Also there were water fountains all over the place, so you could refill your own bottle.
+Keep Cups was promoted everywhere, they even had special cleaning stations for them.
+Also, there were water fountains all over the place, so you could refill your own bottle.

 What can we expect at Hummingbird because of the festival?

 Samya: We made a deal with Round Hill Roastery and right now we are serving their coffee at Hummingbird!
 The taste of their coffee just really stood out among the rest.
 Come taste their Colombia filter and espresso at Hummingbird, it is awesome.

 Agavni: Well we are looking to make a deal with Redemption Coffee.
 We want to spread their social message here at Hummingbird.
 Also, we met up with the guys of SiBarista.
 These guys from Barcelona are making innovative designed coffee products.
 They are already very successful but they don’t do business in The Netherlands yet.
 Because I love to support start-ups, people, and products with a beautiful story and mission I can’t wait to collaborate with them.
 And yes, this will happen soon.
 So stay tuned for more!